PolyhedralDev/TerraWiki/pages/Home.md

 world generator.

-Whether you're a server owner looking to spice up your server with out-of-the-box custom terrain, a developer looking to tweak things to better fit your vision, or a creator looking to build completely new biomes or worlds from the ground up , Terra can meet your world generation needs!
+Whether you're a server owner looking to spice up your server with out-of-the-box custom terrain, a developer looking to tweak things to better fit your vision, or a creator looking to build completely new biomes or worlds from the ground up, Terra can meet your world generation needs!

 [//]: # (#Where can I see Terra in action?)
 [//]: # (Need to make page for showcase)